The Commonplace

 0.12

 Only one study reported a modest improvement in predicting endoscopic intervention needs (AUC: 0.68).
-Decision Quality mixed high prediction of need for endoscopic intervention (AUC)
+Decision Quality mixed prediction of need for endoscopic intervention (AUC)

 AUC = 0.68